This is me, Alicia Davies; the face behind Hush Hour (formerly called Earth Song Sound Healing).

 The combination of intention and imagination has tremendous power to transform our life experience for the better.
 And stimulating the mind's eye helps to balance the left and right hemispheres of the brain, improving creativity and intuition.

-This year, I have also embarked on another level of training with shamanic practitioners of the Maori and Inca traditions, and I look forward to incorporating the initiations/activations into my practice.
+Recently, I also embarked on another level of training with shamanic practitioners of the Maori and Inca traditions, and I look forward to incorporating the initiations/activations into my practice.

 Photo: Adrian Flower

 I first discovered the power of guided meditation in the early '90's, after a major hiccup in my personal life set me on the path of spiritual evolution.

 I looked forward to those inner journeys that helped me to recover my equilibrium and inner strength.

 The techniques I learned then have become an important part of my work.

 I create my one-off guided meditations based on Moon cycles, astrological events, and spiritual, alchemical journeys.
 In most cases, they are completely unique to me, though I will sometimes pick up and run with a timely theme that other spiritual practitioners have brought to light.

 Many times, the meditations are created spontaneously in the moment using nature-based imagery, energy work, and breathing techniques.

 The tools of my trade: tank drums, singing bowls, gong mallets and planet gongs

 " Sound will be the future of medicine."
 Edgar Cayce